sequenia/Pushkin/pushkin/README.md

 FCM_SERVER_KEY=YOUR_FCM_SERVER_KEY_FROM_FCM_CONSOLE
 ```

-If you want to attach device tokens to users, you need to realize authentication logic in *Pushkin::Api::V1::TokensController* and add this line to *User* model:
+If you want to attach device tokens to users, you need to implement authentication logic in *Pushkin::Api::V1::TokensController* and add this line to *User* model:
 ```ruby
 include Pushkin::Concerns::PushkinUser
 ```

 ## Web Push Notifications Setup

-If you don't want to realize push notifications showing in web browsers, you can use Pushkin implementation.
+If you don't want to implement push notifications showing in web browsers, you can use Pushkin implementation.

 Add JavaScript Firebase Cloud Messaging Client App to your Rails App ([instructions](https://firebase.google.com/docs/cloud-messaging/js/client)) without permission request, token retreiving, token refresh monitoring and notification showing.
 Pushkin implements it for you.